Module dcli.program_commands

 Inner ProgramCommands

-You can also pass in sub commands to a Command
+You can also pass in sub commands to a Command object in the args parameter:

 auto commands = ProgramCommands!(